Sindex42/message-app/README.md

 ## Usage

+### Submitting a message

 1. Enter your message in the prompted field and click 'Submit'
 2. Repeat as neccessary
 3. Bask in the history of your previous ramblings

+### Editing a message

+1. Click on a partial message link
+2. Edit the message
+3. Click the 'Edit' button

+### Deleting a message

+1. Click on a partial message link
+2. Click the 'Delete' button